JakeSteam/blog-programming/_posts/2018-11-28-growing-your-android-app-with-firebase-invites.md

 When a user clicks the dynamic invite link from an email or text, they are taken directly to your app (or to the Play Store to install your app).
 When this happens, you need to check with Firebase Dynamic Links if there are any unprocessed invitations.
 Note that this function returns success even if there are no new invites, the difference is in whether `data` is null or not.

-This logic should be included on every activity / fragment in your app where you want to check the user’s invite status, which is likely to be almost all.
+This logic should be included on every activity / fragment in your app where you want to check the user's invite status, which is likely to be almost all.

 ```
 private fun processPendingInvite() = FirebaseDynamicLinks.getInstance()